Back to DWU AI Articles

 Bottom Line Up Front (BLUF)

 Foreign ownership: A U.S. air carrier must be a corporation organized under U.S. law, with a U.S. citizen president and at least two-thirds of the board, and U.S. citizens must own and control at least 75% of voting shares and retain "actual control" of the airline.
 The DOT permits foreign entities to own up to 49% of total equity, provided foreign voting shares do not exceed 25%.
 The "actual control" test is applied case-by-case and examines governance, decision-making authority, and management history.
 Cabotage: Foreign civil aircraft are prohibited from transporting passengers or cargo for compensation between two points within the U.S., with narrow exceptions for emergencies.
 No Open Skies agreement grants cabotage rights to foreign carriers.
-These rules define the pool of carriers eligible to hold a U.S. air carrier certificate and serve domestic routes, directly constraining the tenant universe available to airport operators.
+These rules define the pool of carriers eligible to hold a U.S. air carrier certificate and serve domestic routes, limiting the tenant universe available to airport operators to carriers meeting the citizenship test (49 USC § 40102).

 The Two Core Restrictions